-FAQs about making an Oklahoma Medical Power of Attorney
+What is an Oklahoma Medical Power of Attorney?

 The person giving permission is known as the "principal," and the person or entity receiving authority is known as the "agent."
 Suited for Oklahoma residents, this Power of Attorney for health care can be used in Adair County, Alfalfa County, Atoka County, and in any other part of the state.
 All Oklahoma Healthcare PoA forms from Rocket Lawyer can be personalized for your unique scenario.
 Creating this essential document provides verification to healthcare institutions and other parties that your selected agent can make choices for you.

 When to use an Oklahoma Medical Power of Attorney:

 - You have declining health or are otherwise concerned about your medical care and want to be protected.

 - You'd like to officially appoint a trusted person to act on your behalf if you're incapacitated in the future.